neo-project/docs/docs/en-us/node/gui/advanced.md

 After voting you can use the API [getvalidators](../../reference/rpc/latest-version/api/getvalidators.html) to check the candidate votes, or you can check the votes in the candidates list after the block data has been updated.

 ## Signature

+When initiating any transaction from a multi-signature address, e.g. transferring assets, invoking a contract, or voting, the transaction needs to obtain the minimum number of signatures to carry out the transaction.

+1. When GUI prompts there is insufficient signature after you send a transaction from a multi-signature address, copy the transaction information displayed in the pop-up window.
+2. In Neo-GUI, click `Advanced`-> `Signature`.
+3. Paste the transaction information copied before into the Transaction Json box, and then click `Signature`.
+4. Copy the output data, enter the next wallet participating in the signature, and repeat that same operation until the signature is completed.
+5. Click `Broadcast`.